compose-spec/compose-spec/13-merge.md

 ### Shell commands

 Service's [command](#command), [entrypoint](#entrypoint) and [healthcheck](#healthcheck) `test`:
-For usability, the value MUST be overridden by the latest Compose file, and not appended.
+For usability, the value must be overridden by the latest Compose file, and not appended.

 Merging the following example YAML trees:
 ```yaml